 4pt

 In this work, we make the first step towards a statistical test of superradiant clouds and their termination in realistic BH binaries.
 We start by evolving a realistic population of binary stars in our Galaxy into their stage of compact objects using the Stellar EVolution for N-body (SEVN) population synthesis code.
-Then focusing on the BH binaries, we adopt different spin models and compute the superradiance growth rate $\Gamma_{nlm}$ and the termination rate $\Delta\Gamma_{nlm}$ for each binary system.
-Systems with large enough $\Gamma_{nlm}>0$ are identified as \textit{participants} which potentially possess a boson cloud.
-Among the participants, systems with $\Gamma_{nlm}+\Delta\Gamma_{nlm}>0$ can survive termination and are identified as \textit{survivors}.
+Then focusing on the BH binaries, we adopt different spin models and compute the rate $\Gamma_{nlm}$ at which the superradiant cloud grows and the correction $\Delta\Gamma_{nlm}$ to it for each binary system.
+Systems with large enough $\Gamma_{nlm}$ so that they are observationally relevant are identified as \textit{participants} which potentially possess a boson cloud.
+Among the participants, systems with effective superradiant growth rate $\Gamma_{nlm}+\Delta\Gamma_{nlm}>0$ can survive termination and are identified as \textit{survivors}.
 The survival rate is then given by the ratio of the number of survivors and the number of participants (see Fig.~\ref{STSTcartoon} for illustration).
 Scanning over the unknown boson mass parameter $\mu$, we find that cloud modes with $l=m=1$ are robust in general while those with $l=m=2$ modes are vulnerable to superradiance termination.
 The survivors also tend to exhibit a higher superradiance rate, increasing their detectability.

 10pt

 This paper is structured as follows.
 In Sec. \ref{Sec.Background}, we first briefly review the physics of a superradiant boson cloud near a rotating BH, with a focus on the termination effect from the binary.
 In Sec. \ref{Sec.Data}, we describe how we obtain a statistical sample of binary BHs by evolving the stellar binaries from their main sequence phase.
 We also introduce our spin models that describe how we estimate the BH spin based on the simulation output.
 Then in Sec.~\ref{Sec.STInfluence}, we examine the participants and survivors in the simulated samples and compute the survival rate for different cloud modes and boson masses.
 We conclude in Sec.~\ref{sec.Conclusion}.